runt1me/LennyC2/README.md

 ## What if Python isn't installed on my target?
 IDK, maybe install it yourself?
 Sounds like a good use for a stage 0.

+## Wait, I have a better idea.
+I'll use PyInstaller or Nuitka to compile my python into an unsigned executable that also includes a python bootloader.
+That will never get caught.
+(Please see here for my response)[https://www.youtube.com/watch?v=5hfYJsQAhl0]

 ## Mitigating against malicious scripts
 To mitigate a malicious python script, heuristic detection actually needs to be dialed in really well.
 I am skeptical that many (any?) out-of-the-box EDRs will be tuned well enough to catch a python script that's only real signatureable characteristics are basic file I/O, running commands, and making HTTPS requests to well-known domains.
 I am not ruling out that it's possible, of course -- just difficult :)